MuathOthman/EcoPlugMobileApp/README.md

 Our aim is to create an easy-to-use and efficient system that enhances the smoothness of charging electric vehicles.
 Users can quickly find an available charging point and focus on the hassle-free use of their electric vehicles.

 ## Next Steps
 To realize our vision, we are focusing on developing an efficient charging point monitoring system, designing a user-friendly interface, and ensuring the broader availability of the system to maximize its benefits for electric vehicle users.
+We also aim to empower users by providing them with the chance to create their own profiles within the system.
+This will enhance the personalization of the user experience, allowing individuals to customize settings and preferences.

 - Special thanks to [muathothman](https://github.com/MuathOthman), [isabellakovero](https://github.com/isakovero), [agrinsadon](https://github.com/agrinsadon) and [mohammedsadikaziz](https://github.com/mohammedsadik99) for their contributions.